Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Steady state results

+The change in hiring practices also narrows the steady-state wealth gap: the mean black-to-white wealth ratio increases from 0.29 to 0.33, and the median ratio rises from 0.34 to 0.44.
+These changes imply that discriminatory hiring accounts for roughly 7\% of the mean wealth gap and 16\% of the median wealth gap.
+The remaining wage and wealth differences reflect disparities in bargaining power and the incidence of extreme idiosyncratic wealth shocks between black and white workers.\footnote{Although not the primary focus of this paper, additional results that remove racial differences in bargaining power and extreme wealth shocks are presented in \ref{appB}.} This result is consistent with work showing that persistent differences in labor market risk can translate into long-run wealth inequality through precautionary saving and nonlinear accumulation in incomplete-markets general equilibrium models \citep{ganong2020wealth, aliprantis2023dynamics, yang2025better}.

+The second panel examines firm dynamics when discriminatory firms are removed.\footnote{We refer to the one-sector economy without discriminatory hiring as $np$ firms, although their job destruction rate $\lambda$ differs from that of the benchmark $np$ firms.} Without prejudiced firms, $np$ firms see their profits triple, which encourages additional $np$ firms to enter the market and post vacancies.
+Consequently, $np$ firms fully replace $p$ firms in the counterfactual equilibrium.
+As shown in \Cref{tab:penalize}, the total number of vacancies and overall employment remain unchanged compared to the benchmark.
+Still, eliminating prejudiced firms helps narrow the racial gap in labor market outcomes, as described earlier.

-The third panel of \Cref{tab:penalize} displays the labor market conditions.
-As $p$ firms exit, a greater number of $np$ firms enter the market endogenously.
-The labor market tightness for the $np$ sector, $\theta_{np}$, jumps from 0.73 in the benchmark to 1.02 in the equilibrium without $p$ firms, and to 1.12 when we further split $\lambda$ by race.
-The ensuing market tightness is higher than the benchmark aggregate market tightness of 1.
+The third panel of \Cref{tab:penalize} shows how labor market conditions adjust when $p$ firms exit.
+As these firms leave, additional $np$ firms enter endogenously, raising the labor market tightness in the $np$ market from 0.71 in the benchmark to 1.17 in the counterfactual equilibrium.
+Consequently, the overall market tightness exceeds the benchmark aggregate level of 1.

-The last panel of \Cref{tab:penalize} describes the aggregate outcomes.
-With more $np$ firms entering, the aggregate output remains relatively unchanged in Column 3.
-The capital-output ratio slightly decreases to 10.25.
-The economy-wide average wage increases to 2.05 from the benchmark of 2.04, and the aggregate unemployment rate decreases to 6\%.
-However, Column 2 experiences a more significant reduction in output and average wage, along with a higher unemployment rate due to the overall higher job destruction shock that requires firms to frequently pay for vacancy posting costs instead of using resources for production.
+The last panel of \Cref{tab:penalize} presents the aggregate outcomes.
+Despite the increased entry of $np$ firms, aggregate output rises only marginally from 3.07 to 3.08.
+The capital-output ratio increases from 10.26 to 10.27, and the aggregate wage grows from 2.04 to 2.07, while the aggregate unemployment rate remains steady at 6\%.